'Sexist, racist, extremist': Brits slam Trump ahead of U.K. state visit

 So, if anything, the protests this time will be even more fierce.

-Senior figures in the opposition Labour Party are campaigning to have the state visit canceled altogether, a position previously adopted by Sadiq Khan, the Labour mayor of London, and John Bercow, the speaker of the House and Commons.
+Senior figures in the opposition Labour Party are campaigning to have the state visit canceled altogether, a position previously adopted by London Mayor Sadiq Khan, a Labour member, and John Bercow, the speaker of the House of Commons.

 Giving a flavor of the feeling against the president, one of these lawmakers, David Lammy, described Trump in a tweet as "deluded, dishonest, xenophobic" and "narcissistic."
 Another, Stephen Doughty, labeled him "racist, sexist" and "extremist."